FreddyMSchubert/42_minishell/README.md

 4. Here Document (Heredoc)
 	- e.g. `cat << STOP`

-To make this work, every node (each box in the parser diagram) saves an input and an output file descriptor.
-To redirct a file into a command, the program would open a file descriptor and set it as that commands input.
-We then initialize it as the commands input before executing the command.

 ### Heredoc
 Heredoc (Here Document) allows you to enter a special mode in our shell that allows you to simulate a file in your command if you only need it once.
 For example, `cat << STOP` will allow you to enter lines until you begin a line with STOP.
 Then, the command will continue as if it was referencing a file - in this case, cat would print out whatever you previously typed.